Marginal Girsanov Reweighting: Stable Variance Reduction for Long-Timescale Dynamics from Biased Simulation: Experiments

+Finally, we validate MGR on deca-alanine (Ala\textsubscript{10}), a 103-atom peptide that presents a substantially higher-dimensional reweighting challenge compared to alanine dipeptide.
+Simulations are performed using the Amber14 force field \cite{maier2015ff14sb} with the GBn2 implicit solvent model \cite{nguyen2013improved}.
+In order to accelerated exploration, a harmonic umbrella potential $U(r) = \frac{1}{2}k(r-r_0)^2$ is applied to the end-to-end distance between the two terminal $\text{C}{\alpha}$ atoms, with $k=20 \mathrm{~kJ} \mathrm{~mol}^{-1} \mathrm{~nm}^{-2}$ and $r_0=0.5\mathrm{~nm}$.
+Both biased and unbiased reference trajectories are propagated for 5 $\mu\mathrm{s}$.
+Further simulation details are provided in Appendix~\ref{appendix:ala10}.

+Given the high dimensionality of the Ala\textsubscript{10} system, we first perform dimensionality reduction using time-lagged independent component analysis (TICA)~\cite{molgedey1994separation, perez2013identification}, projecting the trajectory onto the leading 20 TICA components.
+These TICA features are then used both as input for training the MGR model and as the basis for constructing all subsequent MSMs.

+Figure~\ref{fig:ala10-its} shows the first four implied timescales as a function of lag time.
+The ITS obtained from MGR-reweighted biased trajectories closely track the unbiased reference across all lag times, whereas the raw biased estimates deviate markedly, reflecting the distortion introduced by the umbrella potential.
+Figure~\ref{fig:ala10-ess} provides a direct comparison of the individual ITS values at lag time $\tau=20\mathrm{ps}$, further demonstrating quantitative agreement between MGR and the unbiased reference.
+It also reports the ESS as a function of lag time.
+MGR maintains substantially higher ESS than GR throughout, underscoring its practical advantage in high-dimensional systems where the full path-level likelihood ratio incurs prohibitive variance.

-These two examples demonstrate that MGR achieves consistently strong performance in molecular dynamics.
+These examples demonstrate that MGR achieves consistently strong performance in molecular dynamics.
 It maintains stable effective sample sizes, produces reliable implied timescales, and accurately recovers equilibrium and kinetic properties, even under large system and at long lag times where traditional GR fails.
-These results highlight the effectiveness of MGR, especially in mitigating variance growth and removing path dependence.
-As a result, MGR provides a practical framework for reweighting biased simulations in MD.
+These results highlight MGR provides a practical framework for reweighting biased simulations in MD.